fzinfz/book/linux_memory.md

 https://cseweb.ucsd.edu/classes/su09/cse120/lectures/Lecture7.pdf

-    MMU translates the virtual address into the physical RAM address Paging solves the external fragmenta>on problem by using fixed sized units in both physical and virtual memory
+    MMU translates the virtual address into the physical RAM address Paging solves the external fragmentation problem by using fixed sized units in both physical and virtual memory
     The address “0x1000” maps to different physical addresses in different processes